 We also explore how urban areas – the world’s cities – can be sustainably designed to meet the needs of current generation without jeopardizing future generations’ ability to meet their own needs.

-We will evaluate three different tiers of strategies for managing urban air pollution – changing human behaviour to stop the production of air pollutants altogether; reducing the output of pollutants to less harmful levels; and cleaning up or restoring the airspace in urban areas.
+We will evaluate three different tiers of strategies for managing urban air pollution – changing human behavior to stop the production of air pollutants altogether; reducing the output of pollutants to less harmful levels; and cleaning up or restoring the airspace in urban areas.

 You can find resources for each subtopic by following the links below.